 - 8.5 oz, Classic fit, Twill-taped neck

 How many of those gave you an acceptance letter?
+Did anything specific help you with the tough UC Davis acceptance rate?

 I got an acceptance letter after interviewing, which just happens to be a strength of mine.